dbalatero/musician_analytics/README.markdown

 musician_analytics
 ==================

 I wrote this quick library for aggregating analytics for my band, [Operation ID](http://opidmusic.com).
-I wanted to track Last.fm, Twitter, and Myspace interactions over time.
+I want to track Last.fm, Twitter, and Myspace interactions over time, so that I can see how well our promotion campaigns are doing over time, over multiple social networks.
 You might want to do this too!

 Coming soon: a small web app for storing/aggregating these stats.